Iván Aurrecoechea

-Iván Aurrecoechea Alcolado (born 19 November 1995) is a Spanish basketball player for Covirán Granada of the Liga ACB.
+Iván Aurrecoechea Alcolado (born 19 November 1995) is a Spanish basketball player for Estudiantes of the Spanish Primera FEB.
 He played college basketball for Indian Hills Community College and New Mexico State University.

 Playing career

 Early career

 His first steps in basketball were at the local Torrejón Basketball Academy, in his hometown of Torrejón de Ardoz, in the outskirts of Madrid.
-During the 2013–2014 season, Aurrecoechea played for CB Estudiantes-b in the LEB Oro.
+During the 2013–2014 season, Aurrecoechea played for CB Estudiantes B in the Liga EBA.
 The following season he played for CEBA Guadalajara in the LEB Plata.

 College career

 Aurrecoechea started his college career with Indian Hills Community College in 2016–17.
 He started 25 of 33 games as a freshman where he averaged 9.8 points and 9.4 rebounds.
 He earned ICCAC All-Region First-Team honors after guiding the Warriors to an NJCAA Region XI Championship.
 The following season he averaged 13.1 points and 11.5 rebounds per game, earning his second ICCAC All-Region First-Team honors.
 In 2018, he transferred to New Mexico State University.
 During the 2018–19 season he helped NM State to its third-straight WAC tournament title while averaging 9.6 points and 5.3 rebounds.
 During his senior season, he averaged 11.4 points and 5.6 rebounds per game and was named to the All-WAC First Team.